msssm/project_template/README.md

 Concerning the comparison with real data on religious affiliation, it is much harder to predict answers to our questions.
 If we find suitable data at all, it is questionable if this data is meaningful and significant enough to make any comparisons at all.
 If however, distributions of religious affiliations are similar to modeled ones, this could serve as support for the validity of our model or even allow us to make inferences about possibly dominant processes of religion formation in certain countries.
 If for example one religion dominates in a country, could this mean that people tend to rather adopt the religion "dictated" by their surroundings instead of reconnecting with other members of a minority religion?

-(What are the answers to the above questions that you expect to find before starting your research?)

 ## References